-6:00 PM–8:00 PM Maison Française East Gallery, Buell Hall
+6:30 PM–8:00 PM Maison Française East Gallery, Buell Hall

-Nadia Urbinati, Frederico Finchelstein, and Adam Tooze
+Nadia Urbinati, Sheri Berman, Frederico Finchelstein, Bernard Manin, and Adam Tooze

 To RSVP, please click here.
 What distinguishes populism from run-of-the-mill democratic politics?
 And why should we be concerned by its rise?
 In Me the People, Nadia Urbinati argues that populism should be regarded as a new form of representative government, one based on a direct relationship between the leader and those the leader defines as the “good” or “right” people.
 Urbinati shows that, while populist governments remain importantly distinct from dictatorial or fascist regimes, their dependence on the will of the leader, along with their willingness to exclude the interests of those deemed outside the bounds of the “good” or “right” people, stretches constitutional democracy to its limits and opens a pathway to authoritarianism.

-Nadia Urbinati is the Kyriakos Tsakopoulos Professor of Political Theory and Hellenic Studies, Columbia University.
+Sheri Berman, Professor of Political Science at Barnard College, Columbia University.
 Federico Finchelstein, Professor of History, The New School for Social Research and Eugene Lang College.
+Bernard Manin, Professor of Politics at NYU.
 Moderated by Adam Tooze, Kathryn and Shelby Cullom Davis Professor of History & Director of the European Institute.

 Event co-sponsored by the Maison Française, the European Institute, the Alliance Program, the Department of Political Science, and the Society of Fellows and Heyman Center for the Humanities.